exewin/musiccatalogue/README.md

 ### Quick setup

 If you are running MCAT first time, you may want to load example database to test functionalities.
-You may find one in:
+You may find one [here](https://downgit.github.io/#/home?url=https://github.com/exewin/musiccatalogue/blob/master/extras/exampleDatabase.json).

-**/extras/exampleDatabase.json** (login: user, password: user)
+(login: user, password: user)

 ### Description